 I hope you enjoy all the thoughts I’ve had across the years related to food, that it helps you save a buck, and eat something delicious that doesn’t break your wallet (or your gut).
 Now, go look at some delicious recipes and find something that speaks to you!

-air fryer appetizer backpacking recipes bacon BBQ blueberry breakfast brunch chicken dairy free dessert dinner eggs fries gluten free greek grill instant pot kebob keto lunch Paleo Paleo breakfast Paleo Dessert Paleo Dinner Paleo recipes paleo salad Plant-based potato potatoes ranch salad snack spicy spinach tomato turkey vegan vegan dessert vegan recipes Whole30 Whole30 Breakfast Whole30 Dinner Whole30 Recipe whole30 salad
+air fryer appetizer backpacking recipes bacon BBQ blueberry breakfast brunch chicken dairy free dessert dinner eggs fries gluten free greek grill instant pot kebob keto lunch Paleo Paleo breakfast Paleo Dessert Paleo Dinner Paleo recipes paleo salad Plant-based potato potatoes ranch salad snack spicy spinach stir fry tomato turkey vegan vegan recipes Whole30 Whole30 Breakfast Whole30 Dinner Whole30 Recipe whole30 salad